Lech Wałęsa: Wałęsa's response

 For years, Wałęsa vehemently denied collaborating with the Polish Security Service and dismissed the incriminating files as forgeries created by the Security Service to compromise him.
 Wałęsa also denies that during his presidency he removed documents incriminating him from the archives.
 Until 2008, he denied having ever seen his Security Service file.
-After the publication of the book SB a Lech Wałęsa in 2008, he said that while he was president "I did borrow the file, but didn't remove anything from it.
+After the publication of the book SB a Lech Wałęsa in 2008, he said that while he was president, "I did borrow the file, but didn't remove anything from it.
 I saw there were some documents there about me and that they were clearly forgeries.
 I told my secretaries to tape up and seal the file.
-I wrote 'don't open' on it.
-But someone didn't obey, removed the papers, now casting suspicion on me."
+I wrote "don't open" on it.
+But someone didn't obey, removed the papers, now casting suspicion on me".
 Wałęsa's interior minister Andrzej Milczanowski denied the cover-up and said he "had full legal rights to make those documents available to President Wałęsa" and that "no original documents were removed from the file", which contained only photocopies.

 Wałęsa has offered conflicting statements regarding the authenticity of the documents.
 Initially he appeared to come close to an admission, saying in 1992, "in December 1970, I signed three or four documents" to escape from the secret police.
 In his 1987 autobiography A Way of Hope, Wałęsa said, "It is also the truth that I had not left that clash completely pure.
 They gave me a condition: sign!
 And then I signed."
-He denied he acted upon the collaboration agreement.
+He denied that he acted upon the collaboration agreement.
 However, in his later years Wałęsa said all the documents are forgeries and told the BBC in 2008, "you will not find any signature of mine agreeing to collaborate anywhere".

-In 2009, after the publication of another biography connecting him with the secret police (Lech Wałęsa: Idea and History by Pawel Zyzak), Wałęsa threatened to leave Poland if historians continue to question his past.
+In 2009, after the publication of another biography connecting him with the secret police (Lech Wałęsa: Idea and History by Paweł Zyzak), Wałęsa threatened to leave Poland if historians continue to question his past.
 He said that before revealing such information "a historian must decide whether this serves Poland".
 After the accusations against him resurfaced with the discovery of the Kiszczak dossier on 16 February 2016, Wałęsa called the files "lies, slander and forgeries", and said he "never took money and never made any spoken or written report on anyone".
 He said of the Polish public, which was about to believe in the allegations, "you have betrayed me, not me you", and "it was I who safely led Poland to a complete victory over communism".
 On 20 February 2016, Wałęsa wrote in his blog that a secret police officer had begged him to sign the financial documents in the 1970s because the officer had lost money entrusted to him to purchase a vehicle.
 Wałęsa appealed to the officer to step forward and clear him of the accusations.